 Would your kids enjoy crawling, squeezing, and sliding through castles of ice?
 Can you envision your little ones channeling Elsa from Frozen and singing “Let it Go?”
-Ice Castles, a giant installation of ice mountains, caves and slides, offers families a magical way to get out and enjoy winter.
+If so, Ice Castles is for you.

 My favorite feature of the Midway Ice Castles was the dome room.
 While most of the castles were very tall walls of ice, the dome room walls were even taller and curved inward into a dome that draws oohs and aahs from everyone who strolls inside.
 We weren’t completely enclosed, but it felt like we were.

 The idea for Ice Castles came from Brent Christensen who was building an ice cave for his daughter in his front yard in Utah.
-Designers manually place 10,000 icicles every night to create the framework and guide the direction they want they the castles to grow.
+Designers manually place 12,000 icicles every night to create the framework and guide the direction they want they the castles to grow.
 Then they rain water on the installation for hours to allow the castles to freeze and grow.
-The average ice castle is 25,000,000 pounds.
+The average ice castle is 20 million pounds.

 Dress warm.
 You will need a warm coat, hat, gloves and preferably snow pants.
 If you want to go down the ice slide – snow pants are the best.
 You won’t get wet, but jeans and cotton pants will slow you down.
 I watched lots of people pushing themselves down the slide because their jeans slowed them to a stop.
 Snow pants will really let you slide!